KCNA2 Changes Linked To Sleep-Activated Epilepsy Pattern

 Seizure frequency, triggers, sleep, missed meds, side effects, and rescue med use.

-This study looked at how well children and adults with drug-resistant temporal lobe epilepsy (TLE) do after surgery to control their seizures.
+This study looked at children with epilepsy who had brain surgery to try to stop their seizures.